tangobattle/patches/README.md

 ##### The `for_rom` field

 The ROM that this patch applies to.
-Tango matches patches based on the ROM title, which usually looks something like `MEGAMAN6_FXX`.
+Tango matches patches based on the ROM title, which usually looks something like `MEGAMAN6_FXXBR6E` (this is the ROM title AND the ROM ID).

 #### The `[versions]` section